 Local schools or sixth form colleges often have suitable facilities for events and are worth approaching to hire a space for an evening or weekend event.
-If your audience is school children or young people, these venues may also be made available to you for free.

 Somewhere completely different!

 Anywhere with high footfall will ensure you have a large potential audience, so think about setting up a science busking point or carrying out demonstrations in shopping centres, train stations, the high street or outside of sporting events.